Diverse Video Captioning Through Latent Variable Expansion: Experiments

 We evaluate the diversity degree of our generated captions on the test set of two benchmark datasets.
 In addition to DCE, we also use the following methods: (1) \textbf{DCE-Variant}.
 The proposed DCE metric combines both accuracy and diversity.
 To interpret the role of each part more clearly, we evaluate the captions with the variant of DCE that removes the METEOR score.
 Thus we can see how much of the score comes from the sentence diversity.
 (2) \textbf{Word Types}.
 We measure the number of word types in the generated sentences.
 This reflects from the side whether the generated sentences are diverse.
 In general, higher word types indicates higher diversity.
 (3) \textbf{Mixed mBLEU}.
 Given a set of captions, BLEU score is computed between each caption against the rest.
 Mean of these BLEU scores is the mBLEU score.
 Following~\cite{wang2019describing}, we consider the mixed mBLEU score which represents the mean of mBLEU-n, where n is the n-gram.
 A lower mixed mBLEU value indicates higher diversity.
 (4) \textbf{Self-CIDEr}.
 To measure the diversity of image captions, Self-CIDEr~\cite{wang2019describing} is designed to consider phrases and sentence structures.
 It shows better correlation with human judgement than the LSA-based metric.
 Higher is more diverse.

-The results are shown in Table 2, from which we observe that our DCM outperforms MS-RNN on all the evaluation metrics, showing the superiority of our proposed method.
+The results are shown in Table III, from which we observe that our DCM outperforms MS-RNN on all the evaluation metrics, showing the superiority of our proposed method.
 At the same time, it also proves the effectiveness of DCE which performs consistent with other metrics (e.g. Self-CIDEr).
-Note that MS-RNN relies on latent stochastic variables to produce different descriptions, and it only runs the testing 5 times.
-For fair comparison, we also conduct the same testing times and refer to this model as DCM-5T.
-Experimental results show that our DCM-5T is also better than MS-RNN.
-We observe that the value of our DCE is lower than DCE-Variant.
-This is because DCE considers the sentence reasonableness which is vital for video caption.
-It penalizes the inaccurate descriptions.
+We observe that the values of our DCE are lower than DCE-Variant.
+This is because DCE penalizes the inaccurate descriptions.
+Different from other existing metrics, DCE is the first one that considers both diversity and accuracy of captions, which is vital for video captioning task.
+Because the diversity of captions is meaningful only when the video content is accurately described.
+At the same time, DCE evaluates the diversity from the word level and sentence level, and uses the advanced model BERT in NLP field to encode sentences, so the results are more accurate and reasonable.

 To further verify the rationality of DCE, we also conduct human evaluation by inviting volunteers to assess the captions obtained by Ours-ED, DCM and Ground Truth on the test set of MSR-VTT.
 Note that Ours-ED also can generate multiple descriptions using beam search.
 However, with beam search-n, Ours-ED can only generate up to n different sentences for the same model, while DCM can generate more, even several times Ours-ED.
 We randomly select 100 videos and sample 5 sentences from each model per video since Ours-ED has at most 5 different sentences.
 Each video is evaluated by 5 volunteers, and the average score is obtained.
 The given score (from 1 to 7) reflects the diversity of the set of captions.
 The higher the score, the better the diversity.
-From Table 3 we can see that the DCE evaluation is consistent with the human evaluation, showing the advantage of DCE and proving that DCM is better than Ours-ED in diversity.
+From Table IV we can see that the DCE evaluation is consistent with the human evaluation, showing the advantage of DCE and proving that DCM is better than Ours-ED in diversity.
 Besides, compared with DCE-Variant, we notice that the gap between DCM and Ground Truth is larger under DCE evaluation.
 This indicates DCE takes both accuracy and diversity into account.
 Our DCE can be further improved if there is a better accuracy assessment method.